-Adonis Johnson/nee: Creed (Jordan) who wasn’t actually born until after his father’s death (Rocky IV, 1985).
-Has always been something of a scrapper, and now wants to follow his father’s footsteps.
-Against the wishes of his Step-Mom, he has been traveling across California’s southern border into Baja, Mexico to box.
+Adonis Johnson/nee: Creed (Jordan) who wasn’t actually born until after his father’s death (Rocky IV, 1985) has always been something of a scrapper, and now wants to follow his father’s footsteps.
+Against the wishes of his stepmom, he has been traveling across California’s southern border into Baja, Mexico to box.
 Twelve hours after his last Mexican fight, Adonis is back at his corporate job in Los Angeles where he hands in his letter of resignation.
-Next he goes to see his mother, and explains to her that he wants to Box, However, not only does his mom object, but so too does the owner of the local gym.
+Next he goes to see his mother, and explains to her that he wants to box, However, not only does his mom object, so too does the owner of the local gym.
 So he packs up his gear and heads to Philly to seek out a mentor who he believes will help him achieve his dream — the one and only former heavyweight champion and one-time friend of his father — the retired Rocky Balboa.
 As can be expected, at first Rocky balks, but eventually agrees to mentor Adonis.
-With Rocky’s help they hope to get a title bout in order to face even deadlier opponents than his father.
+With Rocky’s help they hope to get a title bout.
 But whether he is a true fighter remains to be seen.

 Let the Training Begin

 This film works on so many levels it is truly astounding.
 First by thematically re-creating the look and feel of the initial Rocky film (Adonis is, in his “regular” life, a collections officer, which is nothing more than the corporate equivalent of a loan shark’s pet leg breaker — which, as you’ll recall — was Rocky’s “regular” job).
 Plus, while the path that Adonis takes isn’t as rags-to-riches as was Rocky’s, but it the drive and dedication he exhibits to get there is palpable and propels both him, and the film forward.